BleuLlama/BLuB/README.md

 BLuBasic
 ========

-A (hopefully) very tiny variant of a BASIC style language.
+A small variant of a BASIC style language, simplifying the syntax and borrowing some concepts from ASM.

 # Overview